acbsp/bonafide.guru/en/contents.rst

 For instance: Radha-Krishna; Sita-Rama; Lakshmi-Narayana.

 Lord Caytanya ― is Krishna, He demonstrated the extreme manifestations of love to God in marital relations.
-Srila Prabhupada – is Srimati Radharani.
+Srila Prabhupada – is Śrīmatī Radharani.
 He demonstrated the highest perfection of the ideal servant of Krishna, showing limitless love and humility to Lord Krishna, as well as enormous compassion and love to all conditioned living beings.
 And we